Skip to main content

 Overview

-WebJET Elements is a component library for modern web applications and micro-frontend solutions.
-It is built on web platform standards, which means it is not tied to a single framework or rendering runtime.
+WebJET Elements is a library of components for modern web applications and micro-frontend solutions.
+It is built on web platform standards, so it is not tied to a single framework or runtime model.

 Key features of WebJET Elements: